abacum-io/abacum-recruitment-test/frontend-react/test-frontend-engineer.md

 ## Coding test

-The task is to create a simple game called "Rock, Paper, Scissors, Lizard, Spock".
+The task is to create a simple game called "Rock, Paper, Scissors, Lizard, Spock" (simulation between two players).
 If you don't know about it, you can take a look at this video https://www.youtube.com/watch?v=iSHPVCBsnLw

 ### Game rules